 E-mail messages are for business purposes only.
 Sent, received, saved, deleted, and discarded messages are considered CONFIDENTIAL.
-Any mail delivered to the client facility address should be considered property of the client facility.
+Any mail delivered to the client facility address should be regarded as property of the client facility.
 The mail system is reserved for business purposes only.
 Employees should refrain from sending or receiving personal mail at the workplace.

-To ensure effective telephone communications, employees should always use the approved greeting and speak in a courteous and professional manner.
+Employees should always use the approved greeting to ensure effective telephone communications and speak courteously and professionally.
 Please confirm information received from the caller and hang up only after the caller has done so.
 Personal use of telephones for outgoing calls, including local calls, is not permitted.